Job Demand: High

 Occupational Therapists do the following tasks:

-- assessing clients' emotional, psychological, developmental and physical capabilities using clinical observations and standardised tests
+- Assessing clients' emotional, psychological, developmental and physical capabilities using clinical observations and standardised tests

-- assessing clients' functional potential in their home, leisure, work and school environments, and recommending environmental adaptations to maximise their performance
+- Assessing clients' functional potential in their home, leisure, work and school environments, and recommending environmental adaptations to maximise their performance

-- planning and directing programs through the use of vocational, recreational, remedial, social and educational activities on an individual and group basis
+- Planning and directing programs through the use of vocational, recreational, remedial, social and educational activities on an individual and group basis

-- providing advice to family members, carers, employers and teachers about adapting clients' home, leisure, work and school environments
+- Providing advice to family members, carers, employers and teachers about adapting clients' home, leisure, work and school environments

-- providing adaptive equipment, such as wheel chairs and splints, to assist clients to overcome their functional limitations
+- Providing adaptive equipment, such as wheel chairs and splints, to assist clients to overcome their functional limitations

-- working with other Health Professionals in overall case management of clients
+- Working with other Health Professionals in overall case management of clients

-- working with other professionals in providing specialist advice to specific client groups such as those requiring driver rehabilitation, third-party compensation and medico-legal representation
+- Working with other professionals in providing specialist advice to specific client groups such as those requiring driver rehabilitation, third-party compensation and medico-legal representation

-- recording clients' progress and maintaining professional relationships in accordance with relevant legislative requirements and ethical guidelines
+- Recording clients' progress and maintaining professional relationships in accordance with relevant legislative requirements and ethical guidelines